misken/python_excel_ite/response_to_r1.md

 Here's the reworked paragraph:

-"At our institution, The EwP module is part of a business course entitled  [Advanced Analytics with Python](http://www.sba.oakland.edu/faculty/isken/courses/aap) (AAP).
-The students taking this course have already taken the PCDA course within which they learned fundamental Python programming within the context of data analytics over seven weeks.
+> At our institution, The EwP module is part of a business course entitled  [Advanced Analytics with Python](http://www.sba.oakland.edu/faculty/isken/courses/aap) (AAP).
+The students taking this course have already taken the PCDA course within where learned fundamental Python programming within the context of data analytics over seven weeks.
 The PCDA course ends with intro to the [scikit-learn library](https://scikit-learn.org/stable/index.html) for doing predictive modeling in Python and the AAP course begins where the PCDA course ends.
 The EwP module follows immediately after the modules on machine learning and builds on the Python fundamentals which were covered in the PCDA course.
 The EwP module could also be used as part of a semester long Python based analytics course in which the Python modules covered in the PCDA course are followed by more advanced topics such as EwP or other topics in our AAP course.
 The only reason the EwP module is not included in the PCDA course is that Python is only covered in half of that course - the other half being an introduction to R and Linux.
-If you visit the open access [PCDA course website](http://www.sba.oakland.edu/faculty/isken/courses/pcda/)  and [AAP course website](http://www.sba.oakland.edu/faculty/isken/courses/aap/), you can see the topic outline for each course and how the EwP module is positioned."
+If you visit the open access [PCDA course website](http://www.sba.oakland.edu/faculty/isken/courses/pcda/)  and [AAP course website](http://www.sba.oakland.edu/faculty/isken/courses/aap/), you can see the topic outline for each course and how the EwP module is positioned.

 I'd like to stress that a big part of my paper is that it isn't just a paper.
 It is backed by a huge amount of public, freely available and Creative Commons licensed course websites and course content.
 Anyone who is interested in adapting my materials for their course is free to do so.
-Everything other than all of the homework assignments are publicly accessible from the course websites.
+Everything other than the homework assignments and quizzes are publicly accessible from the course websites.
 That's why throughout this paper I provide hyperlinks to relevant parts of the EwP course website or course content.
 This allows the reader to have a richer reading experience - instead of just a paper which necessarily is limited by what it can contain, the reader can view the entirety of the Jupyter notebooks, in html format, which make up the modules.
 ITE is an online journal and I'm trying to take advantage of the capabilities offered by such a platform.

 **Comment 3**